 Risk Level Action Extreme This is an unacceptable risk level The task, process or activity must not proceed.
-This is an unacceptable risk level The proposed activity can only proceed, provided that: 1.
-The risk level has been reduced to as low as reasonably practicable using the hierarchy High of risk controls.
-2. The risk controls must include those identified in legislation, Australian Standards, Code of Practice etc. 3.
+This is an unacceptable risk level The proposed activity can only proceed, provided that: High The risk level has been reduced to as low as reasonably practicable using the hierarchy of risk controls.
+The risk controls must include those identified in legislation, Australian Standards, Codes of Practice etc. 3.
 The risk assessment has been reviewed and approved by the Supervisor.
+4. A Safe Working Procedure or Work Method Statement has been propagated.
 4. A Safe Working Procedure or Work Method Statement has been prepared.
 The supervisor must review and document the effectiveness of the implemented risk controls.
 This is an unacceptable risk level The proposed activity can only proceed, provided that: Moderate The risk level has been reduced to as low as reasonably practicable using the hierarchy of risk controls.
 2. The risk assessment has been reviewed and approved by the Supervisor.
 3. A Safe Working Procedure or Work Method Statement has been prepared.
 Low The proposed task or process needs to be managed by documented routine procedures, which must include application of the hierarchy of controls.